Donal1999/fpga-vga-verilog-/index.md

 ## **Template VGA Design**
 ### **Project Set-Up**
 The board I used for this project  was a  Basys 3 with an Artix-7 FPGA.
 I used the Vivado IDE to develop the VGA driver using the hardware description language verilog.
 I followed a design flow to create the VGA driver.
-I was

 <img width="994" height="588" alt="Screenshot 2025-12-02 145214" src="https://github.com/user-attachments/assets/c5732c02-cc86-43e6-981c-34f9531b7aba" />

 ### **Template Code**
 Outline the structure and design of the Verilog code templates you were given.
 What do they do?
 Include reference to how a VGA interface works.
 Guideline: 2/3 short paragraphs, consider including screenshot(s).
 I was given two verilog code templates for this project.
 One was a static image of vertical stripes.
-Each one was a different colour.
-The second was template cycled through an
+Each stripe was a different colour.
+The second template was dynamic.It cycled through a range of colours.
+The full screen was a
 ### **Simulation**
 Explain the simulation process.
 Reference any important details, include a well-selected screenshot of the simulation.
 Guideline: 1/2 short paragraphs.
 ### **Synthesis**